Kaustub-Mocherla/CrawlMind/README.md

 ### 1. Start the Application
 Navigate to `http://localhost:8501` after running the Streamlit command.

-### 2. Choose Mode
+### 2. Configure API Key
-- **Latest Updates**: View upcoming features (coming soon)
-- **Chat with CrawlMind**: Main functionality for document analysis
+- Enter your Google Gemini API key in the sidebar
+- Look for the green "✅ API Key configured!" message

 ### 3. Add Content
-- **URL**: Enter a single URL to crawl web content
+- **URL**: Enter a single URL to crawl web content with advanced options
-- **Documents**: Upload PDF or TXT files
+- **Documents**: Upload PDF or TXT files for analysis

 ### 4. Process Documents
-Click "🚀 Crawl & Embed" to process your content and create embeddings.
+Click "� Crawl & Embed" to process your content and create embeddings.

 ### 5. Chat with Your Data
-Once processed, use the chat interface to ask questions about your documents.
+Use the centered chat interface to ask questions about your documents.

 ## 📁 Project Structure

 ```
 CrawlMind/
-├── new_app.py              # Main Streamlit application
+├── app.py                  # Main Streamlit application
-├── crawler.py              # Web crawling functionality
+├── crawler.py              # Enhanced web crawling functionality
+├── styles.css              # Professional UI styling
 ├── requirements.txt        # Python dependencies
 ├── artificial-intelligence.png  # App logo
 ├── crawled_content.md      # Temporary crawled content